-- Write it down.
+Write it down.
 Dig out a notebook and a pen and start your day by writing down your plans for the day.
 Prioritize your list.
 At the end of the day, take a few minutes to write down how your day went.
-Just getting this information out of your head on to the page can help you sleep and stay more focussed during the day.
+Just getting this information out of your head onto the page can help you sleep and stay more focused during the day.

 HOW TO GET HELP MANAGING STRESS